jungezai/sensedge_client/README.md

 `./run.sh install`

 ###FallSens Calibration
-`./run.sh calibration`
+`./run.sh calibration [<MAC address>]`
+If no MAC address is provided, the first found FallSens device will be used for calibration.
 When it's finished, append the generated line to calibrationTable in sensedge.js.
+For example:

+`'e6:d7:22:59:ed:ed' : [ -0.0018,  0.0122,  0.0566,  24.5 ],`

 ###Run
 `./run.sh`